 I was also a hair model for Aveda for a few of their hair shows.
 They colored my hair a medium copper.
 It looked pretty, but I personally like my hair a little more strawberry blonde than red.

-When I get my color professionally done, I see Jonathan James at Harlot Salon in Venice.
-He uses L’Oreal Professional color, not sure what shades, and last time he added some highlights around my face, which I am in love with (they are baby fine highlights, the kid knows what he is doing, SWOON).
+When I get my color professionally done, I see Jonathan James at Harlot Salon in Los Angeles, CA. He uses L’Oreal Professional color, not sure what shades, and last time he added some highlights around my face, which I am in love with (they are baby fine highlights, the kid knows what he is doing, SWOON).
 He is fantastic and so talented, I am very lucky to have found him.

 I hope this post helps, whether you are considering doing your color on your own or just need some color inspiration for the salon.
 Let me know if you need any advice or have questions!!